spaansba/ForesightJS/packages/docs/versioned_docs/version-3.0/getting_started/getting_started.md

 ## Development Tools

-ForesightJS has dedicated [Development Tools](/docs/getting_started/development_tools) that help you understand and tune how foresight is working in your application.
+ForesightJS has dedicated [Development Tools](/docs/getting_started/development_tools) created with [Foresight Events](/docs/getting_started/events) that help you understand and tune how foresight is working in your application.
 This standalone development package provides real-time visualization of mouse trajectory predictions, element bounds, and callback execution.

 ```bash
 npm install js.foresight-devtools